- ABOUT US

 In 2018 a total of 327,378 pilgrims arrived at Santiago de Compostela, Some 10% of them started in St-Jean-Pied-de-Port just on the north side of the Pyrenees.
 The number of pilgrims in recent years has been impressive, particularly when compared with 1978 when a mere 13 stepped through the Santiago cathedral doors.
 But the modern figures are nothing in comparison with the Way’s medieval heyday (1100–1250 CE) when it attracted an unbelievable 250,000 to 500,000 per year, in a Europe with roughly one-tenth of today’s population.

-At the start of the 20th century there were over a hundred bear festivals in the Pyrenees.
+At the start of the 20th century there were over a hundred bear festivals in different places in the Pyrenees.
 Most have now succumbed to rural depopulation, but near the Mediterranean (Pyrénées-Orientales) three of them are biting back.
 Every February each of the villages acts out its variant of the common theme: a young maiden is attacked by a bear who intends to take her back to his den.
 She is rescued by hunters who parade the bear before skinning it on the village square – to reveal the man inside.
 It is a rite of spring, like carnival.
 For my mind, the Prats-de-Mollo version is the most exciting.

 Would you pay 30€ to watch two men compete with axes and then run around a stadium?
 In the Basque country they do.
 Rural sports – carrying milk churns, picking up corn cobs, stone lifting – are big here.
 In the competition I went to see, along with 700 aficionados, the two young men had bet 6,000€ on which of them could chop ten 43cm-diameter logs in half and then run 9km.